aryaan02/new-york-travel/new-york-travel/README.md

 - locations: Contain information about each location to visit, like opening time and address.
 - destinations: Contains information about each destination in the itinerary, such as visit date and timespan.
 - itins_dests: Link each itinerary to the destinations it contains.
-- For more details about each table column, referene db/db_init.sql.
+- For more details about each table column, reference db/db_init.sql.

 Project folder structure:
 app.js: Backend Express server code.
 Handles database related requests from frontend.